OpenNebula/docs/source/deployment/support/overview.rst

 Overview
 =========

-The aim of the **Support Module** is to provide tool to generate diagnostic bundles with all details necessary handle support cases.
+The aim of the **Onesupport** is to provide a tool to generate diagnostic bundles with all details necessary handle support cases.
 It has following functionality:

 - Gather configuration state of operating system and services on front-end and nodes.
 - Inspect OpenNebula configuration, state and metadata of VMs, hosts, vnets, etc.